the largest land-sea-air battle in world history

 Battle of Okinawa

-, with nearly 2,000 kamikaze suicide attacks, led the Navy and Marines to expect over a million casualties if they attempted an invasion of the main Japanese islands.
+, with nearly 2,000 kamikaze suicide attacks, led the U.S. Navy and Marines to expect over a million casualties if they attempted to invade the main Japanese islands.

 Democrat President Harry S Truman